top of page

 Review

-1. Comment on how the Bible has been passed on through the centuries.
+1. How the Bible has been passed on through the centuries.

 2. What surprising information did you learn about the Bible?